Contracting a crowd of heterogeneous agents

-In addition, we assume that the reservation utility of the representative agent is given by the random variable $\tilde{R}_a = R_a(U)$, where $R_a : [0,1]\mapsto \RR$ is the function used in the previous subsection and satisfies Assumption \ref{ass.reservation}.
-On the other hand, the principal optimizes the following expression
+In addition, we assume that the reservation utility of the representative agent is given by the random variable $\tilde{R}_a = R_a(U)$, where $R_a : [0,1]\to \RR$ is the function used in the previous subsection and satisfies Assumption \ref{ass.reservation}.
+The principal, in turn, optimizes the following expression: